ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/garant-notes-and-comments.md

 ## Suggestions

-2. In Motivation, third paragraph, perhaps provide a good reference or background definition on the Nakamoto Coefficient.
+3. In Motivation, third paragraph, perhaps provide a good reference or background definition on the Nakamoto Coefficient.
 To be perfectly honest, I have heard the term alot but did not know what it meant - I had to google it.
 This looks like a good reference to consider adding perhaps: https://cardano.stackexchange.com/questions/4699/what-is-the-nakamoto-coefficient-of-cardano

-3. Maybe add section numbers to each...section for easier referencing (Austin Powers joke unintentional :)
+4. Maybe add section numbers to each...section for easier referencing (Austin Powers joke unintentional :)

-4. In The Current Reward Formula Section:
+5. In The Current Reward Formula Section:

-	4.1.
+	5.1.
 Might be worth defining all variables, equations, and some context for the casual reader audience.
 E.g. R equation, tau, rho, sigma, alpha, 	lambda left undefined.
 I had to go back and refresh.
-Good reference also might be: https://hydra.iohk.io/job/Cardano/cardano-ledger-specs/delegationDesignSpec/latest/download-by-type/doc-pdf/delegation_design_spec from
+Good reference also might be: https://hydra.iohk.io/job/Cardano/cardano-ledger-	specs/delegationDesignSpec/latest/download-by-type/doc-pdf/delegation_design_spec from
     	Shelley ledger design spec https://github.com/input-output-hk/cardano-ledger

-    4.2.
+    5.2.
 In markdown you could render equations directly if you wanted.
 E.g. try (see raw text)
 	> $$ y=m*x+b $$

+	(Note: well, looks like this doesn't work in github markdown, only jupyter notebooks...)

-5. In The Proposed Reward Formula:
+6. In The Proposed Reward Formula:

-	5.1.
+	6.1.
 First sentence, recommend "relative to" in lieu of "based on" to help convey the concept of relative stake limit based on a0, up until saturation.

 	IS NOW:
 	> "The proposed reward retains the function of k for limiting rewards based on stake but repurposes the a0 parameter for enforcing reward limits based on pledge leverage."